je-an/jean-list/README.md

 **Returns**
 - `Number` - index of the element within the list or -1 if the element is not part of the list.

+### List.moveIndex(newIndex, oldIndex)

+Moves the object behind index by the value of amount within the list

+**Parameters**
+- **index**: `Number` - Index of object, which shall be moved
+- **amount**: `Number` - Positive values increase the new index of the object, negative values decrease it.

+**Returns**
+- `Number` - index of the element within the list or -1 if the element is not part of the list.

 ## Tests

 Open spec/spec-runner.html in browser to see the test cases.

+## Credit

+The `moveIndex` method is taken from [Reids](https://stackoverflow.com/users/236139/reid) accepted answer from the [most popular stackoverflow post](https://stackoverflow.com/questions/5306680/move-an-array-element-from-one-array-position-to-another/5306832#comment59437131_5306832) on this topic.
+All credit goes to [Reid](https://stackoverflow.com/users/236139/reid).
+Only adjustments have been made, to make it work with this module.

 ## License